All Episodes

 We don't know for certain.

-Certainly that there's a problem on the border.
+Certainly there's a problem on the border.

 It was a few months ago, maybe a year ago, where Musharraf, supposedly our guy, said no U.S. or foreign troops will ever come into Pakistan.

-And it just got me to thinking about the the fundamental paradox of our of the situation in the Middle East, no matter where we seem to go, and that is we we end up with these leaders who pay lib service to both sides of the aisle.
+And it just got me to thinking about the fundamental paradox of the situation in the Middle East, no matter where we seem to go.

-On the one hand, they say, you know, give us your U.S. aid, support us, and we'll make certain we we dampen down the Islamic extremism.
+On the one hand, they say, you know, give us your U.S. aid, support us, and we'll make certain we dampen down the Islamic extremism.

-We'll we'll just look the other way as the Taliban moves freely back and forth.
+And by the way, you know, in the tribal regions on the border between Pakistan and Afghanistan, we'll just look the other way as the Taliban moves freely back and forth.

 Well, it seems to me we're being played off both ends here.

-It seems to me it might be time for the United States to take a step back and say, look, w we either need to go into these places and actually clean house, do what we have to do, and the surge represents part of that, or we need to wash our hands of it all.
+It seems to me it might be time for the United States to take a step back and say, look, we either need to go into these places and actually clean house, do what we have to do, and the surge represents part of that, or we need to wash our hands of it all.

 And yet we're told, well, but the kingdom likes the United States.